SamanvayOrg/shwaas-android/Readme.md

 ### Some details to know before development

 - Uses plain redux
+- Uses Java 8.
+Use [jenv](https://www.jenv.be/) if you want to automatically switch versions
 - All questions are in the domain directory
 - Stories in the storybook directory.
 Link [here](https://github.com/storybookjs/react-native)
 - Uses [React Native Paper](https://callstack.github.io/react-native-paper/) for components